Albhutha Dweep: Plot

 There exists an island inhabited by dwarf men and typical women.
+Men of normal height are believed to be demons.
 The ruler of the island, King Valiyavamana Thirumanasu invites various princes to his capital city of Vamanapuri in order to compete for the hands of his five daughters.
 Four of his daughters are successfully engaged, but the youngest princess, Radha, has no wish to get married.
 Nonetheless, he decides to have her engaged to Prince Gajendran, his nephew and heir, who is deeply in love with Radha.
 In order to celebrate the engagements, Thirumanasu orders a week of celebration.

 Meanwhile, Indian Navy officers, Gautham, Mohammed, Harindran "Hari", Madhavan, Joseph and Chandrappan wash up on the island.
 The first two are brutally killed by the island's inhabitants under the lead of Gajendran, who believes them to be demons, while the others take refuge in an old temple in the forest, fearing for their life.

 It is at this time, the princesses proceed to the temple, along with their handmaiden Mallika, to pray to their god, Gandharvan.
 Arriving to the temple, the group comes across Devamma, mystic.
 Devamma narrated to them the story of Gandharvan.
 A thousand years ago, Gandharvan fell in love with the king's daughter.
 In fear of losing the princess, her suitor planned to kill the Gandharvan using black magic but the plan was thwarted whent the princess stole the magic and handed it over to Gandharvan, who in his anger, cursed all the men of the island to be dwarves.
 He also decreed that any man who steps inside his temple, would have his head exploded.
-In the end, to showcase his gratitude towards the princess, he promised to protect the land for a millenia.
+In the end, to showcase his gratitude towards the princess, he promised to protect the land for a millennium.
 Devamma ends her narration, by cautioning the group that the said time has elapsed, making the island vulnerable to evil forces.